-Comerica (CMA) hasn't always gotten its due, as analysts have in the past questioned the company's heavy exposure to Michigan, its focus on commercial lending, and how it went about gaining sizable exposure to California, and Texas.
+Comerica (NYSE:CMA) hasn't always gotten its due, as analysts have in the past questioned the company's heavy exposure to Michigan, its focus on commercial lending, and how it went about gaining sizable exposure to California, and Texas.
 Nevertheless, Comerica sits today as one of the strongest mid-sized banks from the perspective of capital, and the company's interest-sensitive makeup could really pay if rates start to rise.
 Valuation makes this an interesting stock today, as the bank looks too cheap on some metrics, but fairly valued at best by others.

 Good Fourth-Quarter Results, Highlighted By Strong Lending Growth

 Comerica saw flat operating revenue this quarter, which isn't immediately all that impressive in comparison to U.S. Bancorp (NYSE:USB) or Wells Fargo (NYSE:WFC), both of which saw 5% year-on-year growth in the fourth quarter.
 Likewise, net income contraction of 4% and 1% is one of the weakest regional bank results I've seen so far.
 Even so, Wall Street is a relative performance sort of place and these results were basically in-line with expectation.

 Net interest margin contracted again, falling about 12bp from the third quarter to 2.87%.
 While this was again close to expectation, it's still pretty weak in absolute terms (and well below the 3.6% of both USB and WFC).
 Fee income (non-interest income) rose 3% sequentially, but is only about half the size of the net interest income.